Great Witchingham

 Great Witchingham is a village and civil parish in the English county of Norfolk, along the River Wensum.
-The civil parish also includes the smaller village on Lenwade.
+The civil parish also includes the smaller village of Lenwade.

 Great Witchingham is located 8.1 mi north-east of Dereham and 11 mi north-west of Norwich.

 History

 Great Witchingham's name is of Anglo-Saxon origin and derives from the Old English for the larger homestead of Wic's people.

 In the Domesday Book, Great & Little Witchingham are listed together as a settlement of 92 households hundred of Eynesford.
 In 1086, the village was part of the East Anglian estates of King William I, Count Eustace of Boulogne, St Benet's Abbey, William d'Ecouis, Reginald, son of Ivo and Walter Giffard.

 During the reign of King Henry I, a Cluniac monastic cell was founded in the village which had been destroyed by the Fifteenth Century.
 The site was excavated in 1935.

 Witchingham Old Hall was founded in the Sixteenth Century or Seventeenth Century and was eventually demolished in the Nineteenth Century.

 In October 1944, a V-2 rocket landed in the parish causing a large crater which was subsequently turned into a pond.